• Home

 Yes, you read that right.

-You can monitor your metrics based on a time period to understand how the values changed.
+You can monitor your metrics based on a period to understand how the values changed.
 Also, you can compare the performance against varying periods to gauge improvements.

 For example, the chart can easily display the percentage of the goal achieved until a specific time.